 What mark do I need to get in MAT?

-Unlike A level, MAT is not a public exam, and so there is no scaling of marks to ensure that the same proportion of students achieve certain marks from year to year.
-This means that we cannot prescribe a particular mark that is required, and we just use the MAT marks to compare between students in each application round.
+Unlike A-levels, MAT is not a public exam, and so there is no scaling of marks to ensure that the same proportion of students achieve certain marks from year to year.
+This means that we cannot prescribe a particular mark that is required, and we use the MAT marks to compare between students in each application round.
 It is also the case that we look at individual marks in parts of questions to get an impression of students' particular weaknesses and strengths, so the offer decision is not made purely on the total mark.

 In recent years the quartiles for MAT scores were as follows: